eudoxia0/cl-yaml/README.md

 # Usage

-The `yaml` package exports two functions:
+The `yaml` package exports three functions:

 * `(parse string-or-pathname)`: Parses a string or a pathname into Lisp values.
 * `(emit value stream)`: Emit a Lisp value into a stream.